 Dr. Kelvin Jones is the Assistant Director of Bands at Louisiana State University.
-His responsibilities conducting the LSU Symphonic Winds, teaching undergraduate conducting, graduate-level wind literature, and leading the Sudler-winning "Golden Band from Tigerland.”
+His responsibilities include conducting the LSU Symphonic Band, teaching undergraduate conducting, Marching Band techniques, working with graduate students, and leading the Sudler-winning, 325-member "Golden Band from Tigerland.”

-Dr. Jones has also served as a consultant for school districts and music programs throughout the country along with presenting at international, national, and state music conferences across the United States, including Ohio, Texas, and Louisiana Music Educators Associations.
-He is published in the Instrumentalist magazine (Jan.
-2014 and Dec.
-2015), an active clinician, and has travelled internationally working with music programs in South America (Chile) and with the LSU marching band in Dublin, Ireland.
+Jones has also served as a consultant for school districts and music programs throughout the country along with presenting at international, national, and state music conferences across the United States.
+He is published in the Instrumentalist magazine, an active clinician, and has travelled internationally working with music programs in South America (Chile) and with the LSU marching band in Dublin, Ireland.
 He also serves as a clinician/instructor at the Smith-Walbridge Drum Major Clinic held in Charleston, Illinois working with high school and college drum majors from across the country.